 1. Classic Work Pants

 The key to getting the classic work pants right is in the details.
-Opt for trousers that are neat and free from any tears, fading or excessive wear.
+Opt for trousers that are neat and free from any tears, fading, or excessive wear.
 It’s important to go for a style that maintains a professional appearance—no low-rise cuts here.
 Instead, choose mid-rise or high-rise options that provide comfort and coverage while keeping the look polished.
 The fit should be neither too tight nor too loose, ensuring your staff can move comfortably throughout their day.
-By standardizing the work pants, you’re creating a solid foundation for the rest of your uniform, making it easier to mix and match with other pieces.
+By standardizing the work pant, you’re creating a solid foundation for the rest of your uniform, making it easier to mix and match with other pieces.

 2. A Classic Shirt